Major Religious Observances

 - 25 Christmas Christian (Western) - Celebrates the anniversary of the birth of Jesus.

-- 26-January 1 Kwanzaa Pan-African - Celebrated by many North Americans of West African descent in recognition of their African heritage.
-The candles of a seven-branched candelabrum representing attributes such as unity, self-determination, responsibility, cooperative economics, purpose, creativity and faith, are successively lit over the seven days of the festival.
+- 26-January 1 Kwanzaa Pan-African - Celebrated by people of African Descent from all over the world in recognition of their shared African heritage.
+The candles of a seven-branched Kinora representing seven values (Nguzo Saba) such as unity, self-determination, responsibility, cooperative economics, purpose, creativity and faith, are successively lit over the seven days of the festival.
+The final day Faith or “Imani” a Harambee Feast is held either in community or intimately with family and friends.

 - 6 Epiphany Christian - Known as the Feast of Theophany “appearance of God” in Orthodox churches, the Feast of Epiphany “appearance” or “manifestation” comes 12 days after Christmas and closes the Christmas season with a second festival of “manifesting” Jesus as the Son of God, the first being the Feast of the Nativity.